cmpatino/utility_driven_prediction/README.md

 ## Experiment Logging

 We used Weights and Biases to log the the classifier training and the metrics for the set generation.
 You can use the `--log_wandb` flag to log the experiments to Weights and Biases but you will need to set up your own credentials in a `.env` file with the format specified in the `.env.example` file.

+## Bayesian Benchmark

+We provide the code to run the Bayesian benchmark in the `bayesian_benchmark` directory.
+This benchmark required its own classifier training and set generation scripts because of the differences of the Bayesian Neural Network.